MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acx_volume_config_init_id.md

 UID: NF:acxelements.ACX_VOLUME_CONFIG_INIT_ID
 tech.root: audio
 title: ACX_VOLUME_CONFIG_INIT_ID
-ms.date: 09/20/2021
+ms.date: 10/01/2021
 targetos: Windows
-description: TBD - The ACX_VOLUME_CONFIG_INIT_ID function initializes an ACX_VOLUME_CONFIG structure.
+description: At this time, the ACX_VOLUME_CONFIG_INIT_ID can only take AcxElementIdDefault as input for the element ID, which is the same as using ACX_VOLUME_CONFIG_INIT.
 prerelease: true
 req.assembly:
 req.construct-type: function